 When real estate investors talk about results they generally mean one of two things.

 But of course, not every market or website will have a consistent flood of leads.
 It comes down to how much time and/or money you can devote to your business and getting results online.

 When I started my website 2 months ago, I didn’t see much action.
 But I expected that.
 It takes Google a while to pick up new sites and get them sorted out.

-So in the meantime, I worked on rewriting some of my content on my Carrot website to make it unique to my real estate investing style and me.
+So in the meantime, I worked on rewriting some of the content on my Carrot website to make it unique to my real estate investing style and me.
 I prefer a more open and honest message to reflect that in my copy.

 I also paid someone to make a simple YouTube video for me, and I created a Facebook business page.
 Basically, anything I could do to make Google look at me as a legit business.

 After a month, I started to notice I was climbing in the search results.
 I was able to get on the first page for many of my targeted keywords which were fantastic…

 Keywords like “we buy houses [my city], sell your house fast [my city}.

 But one thing was missing.
 LEADS…

 So I bit the bullet and kicked off a Facebook ads campaign.
 Sure enough, within the first two days, I got 2 brand new leads in my inbox.
 I also started retargeting because I could see that many people clicked on my Facebook ads but didn’t opt-in.
 So now I can show ads to them on Facebook later.
 Well worth the $20 bucks and 2 hours on Sunday I spent.

 I have only had my Carrot website up for 2 months, and I have 2 leads.
 But other Investors are generating hundreds of leads a month.
 They tend to have 3 things working for them.